foxBMS/foxbms-2/docs/hardware/master/ti-tms570lc4357-vx.x.x/ti-tms570lc4357-changelog.rst

 - modified all mounting holes to fit Wuerth SMT spacers (outer diameter = 6mm)
 - removed interlock high-side switch from default component variant due to availability issues
-- added HW board version coding using IO1_0 to IO1_7 of port-expander1
+- added hardware board version coding using IO1_0 to IO1_7 of port-expander1

 .. _CHANGELOG_FOR_MASTER_TMS570_V1_1_0: